Comment by hinkley

 You'll spend a LOT of time fighting the system, which gets old fast.
 Docker may have a sucky plan format (and they STILL won't let you set your goddamn MAC address), but it's good enough for most things and not too terrible to learn.

-• kstenerud 10 months ago
+• kstenerud a year ago

 Oh, and my personal favorite: Programming by maps.